physshen/academic_pages/content/home/experience.md

         * Helped to identify the Bose metallic state with a wide range of temperature-independent resistance associated with vanishing Hall resistance
         * Currently working in search for ferromagnetic insulator in double perovskite thin films and possible superconducting phase via voltage gating

-  - title: Research on time-reversal and rotational symmetry breaking in superconductors
+  - title: Time-reversal and rotational symmetry breaking in superconductors
     company: Supervised by Prof. Wei Li
     company_url: ''
     location: Artificial Interface Lab, Fudan University